‘B&B’s’ Jennifer Gareis Took Katherine Kelly Lang & Partner In – Woolsey Fire Evacuation

 This is Paramount ranch in Agoura.. not too far from where we live.
 I used to ride my horse through here and ride bikes by this park and run through the old western town for so many years and now this is what’s left.. so sad to see the devastation everywhere!
 The poor people and animals!
 I am hoping everyone stays safe and they contain the fire soon.
 We are still waiting to see what happens to our neighborhood.
 Thanks for all the messages.
 We are safe and just waiting to see what happens with our house.
 Thanks to all the firefighters and first responders ???????? and thanks to my tv sis @jennifergareis and her family for her kindness and letting us stay in her guest house!
 It’s a cozy temporary home???? #woolseyfire #paramountranch #westerntown #drquinnmedicinewoman #westworld #malibumountains #fire #notcontained #evacuated

 Lang isn’t the only soap opera star who has been affected by the California wildfires.
-Inquisitr reported that Young and the Restless star Tracey Bregman, who plays Lauren Fenmore, shared the heartbreaking news that her Malibu home burnt down in the fire.
+Inquisitr reported that Young and the Restless star Tracey Bregman, who plays Lauren Fenmore, shared the heartbreaking news that her Malibu home burned down in the fire.

 View this post on Instagram